List of community council areas in Scotland

 This is a list of community council areas established in each of the council areas of Scotland.

 As of 2012–3, there are 1,369 community council areas in Scotland, of which 1,129 (82%) have active community councils.
 There are also 3 Neighbourhood Representative Structures established in Dundee as alternatives to community councils.

 Scottish community councils date from 1976, when they were established by district council and islands council schemes created under the Local Government (Scotland) Act 1973.
 The same act had established a two-tier system of local government in Scotland consisting of regional and district councils, except for the islands councils, which were created as unitary local authorities.
 The Local Government etc (Scotland) Act 1994 abolished regional and district councils and transferred responsibility for community council schemes to new unitary councils created by the same act.

 Aberdeen City

-As of October 2021, there are 30 community council areas in the council area.
+As of 2024, there are 30 community council areas in the council area, 29 of which have community councils operating.